-ARD, which stands for Accelerated Rehabilitative Disposition, is a special Pennsylvania program which allows certain offenders to avoid facing criminal consequences in exchange for complying with the program’s rules and requirements.
-If you are able to successfully complete the Pennslyvania ARD program:
+ARD, which stands for Accelerated Rehabilitative Disposition, is a special Pennsylvania program which allows certain offenders to avoid facing criminal penalties for a first-time DUI offense in Pennsylvania in exchange for complying with the program’s rules and requirements.

 As you can see, there are incredible advantages to participating in ARD.
 You will not have to go to jail or prison, and will also have the opportunity to seal your public criminal record through a legal process known as expungement.
 From a practical standpoint, it will be as if the DUI incident or other underlying offense never occurred.

 Needless to say, this will greatly facilitate any future housing and employment searches, as well as give you a greater opportunity to take out loans.
 Having a criminal record attached to your name can make these basic tasks next to impossible, even with the protections which are supposed to be afforded by anti-discrimination legislation.

 Can Everyone Participate in the Pennsylvania ARD Program After a DUI Offense?